 The school offers considerable public benefit through its role as a local, non-selective provider of education and the links it has developed with the local community.
-The school has strong links with multi-agencies such as the family partnership zone, police and social services and runs several focus days for students using police, health and other ·community organisations.
+The school has strong links with multi-agencies such as the family partnership zone, police and social services and runs several focus days for students using police, health and other community organisations.

 The school maintains strong curriculum links with its seven feeder schools both in Dorset and Hampshire via the Highcliffe Learning Alliance.
-Outreach work occurred in Mathematics, Modern Foreign Languages, Science, Physical Education, Music and ICT however some of this was impacted by the Covid-19 pandemic.
+Outreach work occurred in Mathematics, Modern Foreign Languages, Science, Physical Education, and Music.

-Governors' Report for the Year Ended 31 August 2022 (continued) Strategic Report
+Governors' Report for the period from 1 September 2022 to 31 October 2022 (continued)

+Strategic Report